rubii9/DefeatEnemy/README.md

 # DefeatEnemy
-Game 1vs1 where you fight vs a enemy
+Game 1vs1 where you fight vs an enemy